-Curious what the emotionally distant husband signs are?
+Curious what the signs of an emotionally distant husband are?

 There’s nothing worse than being in a relationship or a marriage but feeling more alone than ever.